 - Trolls are a rock-based, tailed cave people, without much wit and with a short fuse.
 A pastime among them is for troll mothers to trade a human newborn with one of their own, a so-called changeling ("bortbyting").
 They're not only weak in front of iron and steel: sunlight turns them into stone.
 They hibernate.

 - The Sidhe, pronounced "She"; Ellewoman; or Green Lady ("skogsrået") is the spirit of the woods.
-Every shire in Sweden has its Green Lady, who ensures the denizens' prosperity if being given an offering.
+Here she appears as the spirit of the spring ("källrået") Every shire in Sweden has its Green Lady, who ensures the denizens' prosperity if being given an offering.
 These spirits (a one-gender species) appear as beautiful lilywhite females dressed in moss coats, with dark green, tendril-like hair, "snake eyes", and a vixen's tail.
 Green Ladies, however, tend to fall in love with mortal men, especially dashing young ones... which their own wistful nature, and longer life expectancy, contradict.
-In addition, a Sidhe may poison a mortal lover with her plant-based powers by accident, if not drive him insane or kill him outright.
+In addition, a Sidhe may poison a mortal lover with her plant-based or water-based powers by accident, if not drive him insane or kill him outright.
 If betrayed, the Green Lady may be rather vengeful towards her rival.
 The one who slept with an ellewoman often wakes up feeling like suffocating and in a cold sweat.
-They're powerful, clever female spirits, with power over the climate, flora, fauna... and even human emotions!
+They're powerful, clever female spirits, with power over the climate, flora, fauna, waters... and even human emotions!
 Ellewomen show children lost in the woods the way home and help shepherds of both genders find their missing charges.
 The only thing that can be done against them, besides threatening them with cold steel, is turning one's coat or jacket inside out (which Gustav Adolf forgot, leaving him vulnerable to her charms).
 They hibernate... usually.
 The Ellewoman of Vänersvik is bound to a spring in the woods, the spring she enchants to take shards of the drinkers' reflections (with Charles XI and Gustav Adolf von Ringstetten).
 This pond is a healing spring since the Ringstettens made a covenant with the Green Lady, a covenant broken when the child she had been promised, grown into a young lieutenant, left for the war front, then returns decades later with a potential rival (Katia).
 In animal form, she is usually an oversized green frog or a red vixen.

-- The church-cat ("kyrkokatten", "kyrkorået") is the spirit of a black cat walled into a church's walls for good luck, to keep away thieves and evil spirits such as trolls or ellewomen.
+- The church-cat ("kyrkokatten", "kyrkorået", "kyrkogrimmen") is the spirit of a black cat walled into a church's walls for good luck, to keep away thieves and evil spirits such as trolls or ellewomen.
 The church-cat of Vänersvik is called Lyckan, "Goodluck/Fortune", and she was walled as a kitten.
 So she looks like an oversized black kitten.

 - Lake cattle ("sjökor", "sjönötkreatur") are the cattle of the freshwater-folk, and they yield seven times more milk and beef than land cattle.
 A dozen lake cows were presented to House Ringstetten by the Green Lady as part of their covenant.